 For the half marathon and marathon: The course is 6.55 miles out-and-back which is then run 2 times for the half marathon and half marathon relay, and 4 times for the marathon.

-The courses are USATF-certified (TX11165ETM for the full marathon, TX11164ETM for the half marathon, and the 5K course certification is pending), and the full marathon is a Boston Qualifier.
+The courses are USATF-certified (TX11165ETM for the full marathon, TX11164ETM for the half marathon), and the full marathon is a Boston Qualifier.

 The course starts and finishes in one of the City of Allen Parks Department’s crown jewels, Celebration Park.
 Celebration Park is 99 acres and Allen’s newest Community Park.
 Phase I was completed in 2003 in time for the 50th Anniversary of Allen’s charter.
 Phase II was completed in 2010.
 The park’s amenities include lighted baseball and soccer fields, the enormous Kid Mania community-built playground and adjoining sprayground, lighted tennis courts, and a large sport court.
 This is the park where Allen hosts anywhere from 50,000 to 85,000 area residents each year for its AllenUSA celebration around the July 4th holiday.